xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 There is one last detail.
 In the compiler there are a few places that we must  actually  check  the  string  value  of  the token.
-Mainly, this  is done to distinguish between the different `END`'s, but there are a couple  of  other  places.
+Mainly, this  is done to distinguish between the different `END`s, but there are a couple  of  other  places.
 (I  should  note in passing that we could always  eliminate the need for matching `END` characters by encoding each one  to a different character.
 Right